HirschBerge/KaliSetup/README.md

  `TUNIP` is your VPN IP you can `echo $TUNIP` to see your current IP, you can also use it in commands, such as when creating a reverse shell payload
  `LOCIP` same as above, except less useful generally.

+# Important
-# If you open a new terminal window, or source your ~/.zshrc it will automatically try and connect you to VPN.
+If you open a new terminal window, or source your ~/.zshrc it will automatically try and connect you to VPN.
 Remember to change the `vpns` alias to reflect to where your OpenVPN file from THM is located so that it works.